jluk/ACC-Documentation/acc-persisting-storage.md

 ---

 # Persisting storage (preview)
-By running `createclouddrive`, Cloud Console tags an Azure file share to mount and persist files across sessions.
+By running `createclouddrive`, Cloud Shell tags an Azure file share to mount and persist files across sessions.

 This is a one-time action as the file share will be mounted on every subsequent session.
 It is highly recommended to mount a file share to enable uses such as
-* Remembering default subscription settings for Azure CLI 2.0 across console sessions
+* Remembering default subscription settings for Azure CLI 2.0 across Cloud Shell sessions
-* Uploading/downloading local files to/from the Cloud Console via the `clouddrive` subdirectory
+* Uploading/downloading local files to/from the Cloud Shell via the `clouddrive` subdirectory

-When running `createcloudddrive`, Cloud Console will persist files in two areas:
+When running `createcloudddrive`, Cloud Shell will persist files in two areas:
 1. Persist all files in your `$Home` directory as a 5GB image in the specified file share and sync changes automatically <br>

 ```
-For example: /Home/<User> -----> fileshare.storage.windows.net/fileshare/.cloudconsole/user.img
+For example: /Home/<User> -----> fileshare.storage.windows.net/fileshare/.cloudshell/user.img
  ```

 2. Place a `clouddrive` subdirectory within your $Home for [individual file interaction via Azure Portal](#upload-or-download-local-files) <br>